8figalltimepro/Digispark-Payloads/Payloads/eternal_lock_digispark/README.md

 Just add my backdoor code with the eternal lock code and it becomes a local ransomware but please don't do anything illegal.
 PERMISSION IS IMPORTANT.

-This script needs to run first then the eternal lock.

 ````
 taskkill /IM "wscript.exe" /F && cd %userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\ && del EL.vbs
 ````